MaorSagi/RaceFit/README.md

 python -a eval_baselines -iw without -i SimpleImputer -t 5 -ti 2738 -o 1 -ws STRAVA -af SmartAgg -c 0.4 -oi 1
 ```

+### Train Clustering Model

+Optional use of the method include clustering process when summing the cyclist-stages scores to cyclist-races scores.
+If this is the case, clustering models should be pretrained to the RaceFit training.

+Possible parameters:
+- Number of Clusters: int, specify how many types of stages (clusters) to make

 ### Train and Evaluate RaceFit

-The algorithm of RaceFit and its evaluation including training the classifier the algorithm use.
+The algorithm of RaceFit and its evaluation including the training of the models the algorithm use.
+The Base Classifier is defined as the cyclist-stage ranker and the default behaviour is computation of the cyclist-race ranking by using the average function.
+Additionally, learning the aggregation function of stages to race is allowed.
+Scores Classifier is used for the function weights learning, the training data fraction of the second-level classifier is defined as the Split Fraction, and the scores' classifier input preparation require using clustering pretrained model specified by the number of clusters.

 Possible parameters:
 - Action: train_model, eval_model or train_eval that combines both